metron-labs/secrets-manager-old/sdk/rust/core/docs/developer_docs.md

 | `field_type` | `String` | Yes | None | Field type to get |
 | `single` | `boolean` | Optional | False | Return only the first value |

-> Fields are found by type
->
-> For a list of field types, see the [Record Types](https://docs.keeper.io/en/secrets-manager/commander-cli/command-reference/record-commands/default-record-types#field-types) documentation.
+> Fields are found by type.
+For a list of field types, see the [Record Types](https://docs.keeper.io/en/secrets-manager/commander-cli/command-reference/record-commands/default-record-types#field-types) documentation.

 ### Retrieve Custom Fields